 The Message is the ambitious and groundbreaking new novel by Yan Vana, the book that will change the way you look at humanity’s role on our planet.
-At once thought provoking, then progressively disturbing, The Message weaves a clever and deceptively subtle tale that questions many of our preconceived beliefs.
+At once thought provoking, then progressively disturbing, this novel weaves a clever and deceptively subtle tale that questions many of our preconceived beliefs.

-Vana’s novel is an original blend of fantasy and science fiction that deals with the very real issue that governments, and people in general, seem reluctant to discuss… the increasing problem of overpopulation!
+Vana’s book is an original blend of fantasy and science fiction that deals with the very real issue that governments, and people in general, seem reluctant to discuss… the increasing problem of overpopulation!

-Acclaimed by both science fiction readers and environmentalists, The Message is the novel that Jonathan Porritt, the former Director of Friends of the Earth, described as “… a bold concept” and “… an increasingly compelling narrative.”
+Acclaimed by both science fiction readers and environmentalists, it is the novel that Jonathan Porritt, the former Director of Friends of the Earth, described as “… a bold concept” and “… an increasingly compelling narrative.”

 As the plot unfolds, it becomes apparent that the inquiry is being undertaken by regulators from other galaxies who have responsibility for the protection of nature reserves throughout the cosmos.